Houston Alternative Art: The Menil Collection Campus

+1976

+See Saw

 As part of the Main Street Festival, artist Mel Chin created an earthwork called See Saw in Hermann Park with funds he raised from GeoSource, an oil company.
 Chin and GeoSource worked closely to build the work, which consisted of two 6 by 6 ft “planter boxes” set 60 in apart and linked by a hydraulic system, so that they ascended and descended in opposition to each other when visitors stood on them.